Look for these signs & plaques along the Shawshank Trail!

 Ashland, OH 44805

-The private bank was started by the Freer Brothers in 1874.
+This former private bank was started by the Freer Brothers in 1874.
 In 1917 the bank became known as The Farmers Bank.
 The vault's 13-ton door was delivered from Akron by a team of eight horses.
 To unload the door from the wagon, 100 pounds of bananas were used to grease the planks.
 The door hinges alone weighed three tons.
-In 1970 the Farmers Bank became known as the Huntington National Bank.

-"Casco Bank of Portland", which is actually Huntington National Bank in Ashland, Ohio, is where Andy visits near the end of the movie.
+"Maine National Bank", which is actually the Crosby Advisory Group, LLC. in Ashland, Ohio, is where Andy visits near the end of the movie.
 Wearing a pin-stripped suit and well-shined shoes, he walks into the bank and says he's Randall Stevens, a name up until now had only existed on paper.
 He had come to close his accounts.
 The manager is checking his IDs as the teller prepares his check.

 He visits a dozen banks throughout the day leaving with Warden Norton's money in the sum of $370,000.
 Before Andy leaves, he hands the teller a letter for their outgoing mail.
 The letter was addressed to the Portland Daily Bugle where Andy had mailed the black ledger and files of Warden Norton, which would make breaking news the next day.
 The vault door, teller line and one of the offices upstairs were a part of this film.

 Turn right onto Bromfield Rd. from Pugh Cabin.
 Turn right onto Pleasant Valley Rd.
 Pass Malabar Farm Restaurant on the left.
 Turn left onto Rt.
 603 north.
 Follow Rt.
 603 north through Mifflin and continue.
 Turn right onto Rt.
 42 north towards Ashland, get in the left lane.
 Make a slight left onto Claremont Ave.
 Follow into downtown Ashland.
 Make a sharp right onto Rt.
 250 east (Main St.).
-Go 2 blocks, Huntington National Bank will be on the right, and turn left onto Orange St. to park.
+Go 2 blocks, Crosby Advisory Group will be on the right, and turn left onto Orange St. to park.
 Distance from the Pugh Cabin: 19.00 miles.

-Red (Morgan Freeman) is seen in the movie standing in a long line of people waiting to purchase a ticket for a bus ride at the Trailways Bus Station.
+Red (Morgan Freeman) is seen in the movie standing in a long line of people waiting to purchase a ticket for a bus ride at the Trailways Bus Station (now Revivals).
 As he steps up to the counter, he asks for a ticket to Fort Hancock, Texas.

 Leaving the parking lot on Orange St., travel 2 blocks north.
-Revivals Two Thrift Store will be on the right.
+Revivals 2 Thrift Store will be on the right.
 Parking lot is just after Revivals.
-Distance from Huntington National Bank: .20 miles.
+Distance from Crosby Advisory Group: .20 miles.

-Open 9:00-5:00 p.m., Monday through Friday.
-Please ask permission of an employee before taking photos or walking through the Wyandot County Courthouse.
+ng photos or walking through the Wyandot County Courthouse.
 Or call Bill Mullen in advance for a tour.
-Donations suggested
+Donations suggested.

 The Wyandot County Courthouse is the location where Andy Dufresne (Tim Robbins) was convicted and sentenced for the murder of his wife and her lover.

-See What's Along the Trail between Mansfield and Wyandot County Courthouse:
+See What's Along the Trail between Mansfield & Wyandot Co.
+Courthouse

 228 S. Eighth St.